Streampunk/beamengine/doc/redisio.md

 }
 ```

+Note that `sources` can be repeated.
+The array returned is similar to an array of arguments passed to a function.

 The `recipe` will be one of the following:

 * An empty string (`""`) signifying that no recipe has been explicitly recorded